jenseng/abuse-the-platform/README.md

 1. This approach provides the same level of interactivity and peformance as other approaches
 2. This approach ships less code to the browser than other approaches
 3. This approach requires a comparable amount of code to write
-4. We get progressive enhancement with minimal effort for free
+4. We get progressive enhancement with minimal effort

 If this approach works for building a multiplayer piano, then why _not_ do the same for traditional web apps, where it's even easier and the benefits are greater? 🤔